 Marrying in Turkey is a simple process with all documents being sourced in the UK prior to your arrival here in Turkey.
 We will provide clear & full instruction throughout the process in the UK in addition to organising the necessary here in Turkey.

 Each British national wishing to marry here in Turkey is required to provide a fully completed Affidavit of Marital Status form, sworn before & witnessed by a Notary Public or Commissioner of Oaths and apostilled by the FCO in the UK.
 (N.B.
 British nationals resident in Turkey who wish to marry will also need to complete an Affidavit of Marital Status form, witnessed and legalized by a British Consulate/Embassy here in Turkey).

-Click here to download the necessary Affidavit/Affirmation form.
+Click here to download the Affidavit of Marital Status form.

-Documents required to marry in Turkey for UK citizens are:
+Full list of documents required to marry in Turkey for UK citizens are: